 I’m going lay it all out here today and be completely honest with you.
 I’m struggling with my weight right now.
 I know, no one wants to hear the skinny girl complain about her weight, but I also feel that it’s rather disingenuous to post photo after photo of myself (only the ones that make me look good, of course; I delete hundreds that never make it to the blog) and act like it’s easy because it’s not.

 I’ve always had to fight my natural tendency to be a compulsive eater.
 I’ve done the Jenny Craig thing and the Weight Watchers thing and the MyFitnessPal thing, and I’ve weighed myself daily for the past 20 years.
-Fortunately I have a fairly forgiving metabolism so for a long time I could indulge when I wanted to and then make up for it by dieting for a few days.
+Fortunately I have a fairly forgiving metabolism, so for a long time I could indulge when I wanted and make up for it by dieting for a few days.
 I’m not saying that was a healthy way to live, but it kept me happy with my size.

 But then good old plantar fasciitis set in, and now I can’t exercise like I should, and my 40-year-old metabolism isn’t working the way it used to, and this spring I’ve packed on a few pounds that just. will. not. let. go.